rikosintie/DevNetAssoc/chapter1/README.md

 Amazingly, on this page they provide 10 free mini courses.
 The first three are "Setting up your (Linux/Mac/Windows) workstation.
 I use Linux and Mac and I can say for sure that the guides are great.
 If you are new to Git, Python, REST APIs, you need to start here.

 [200-901 DEVASC Exam: DevNet Associate](https://learningnetwork.cisco.com/s/devnet-associate-exam-topics)
 This seems like the same as the first link but it is actually different.
-This breaks the topics down by weight ana verb.
+This breaks the topics down by weight and a verb.
-*       Design - You should be
+* Design --------------- Complete knowledge of the topic
-* Troubleshoot
+* Troubleshoot --------- How do the parts fit together
-*    Configure
+* Configure/construct -- Deeper knowledge, how to do something
-*     Describe
+* Compare/Describe ---- Not very deep, just the concept.

 This link is a graphic from Cisco that shows the relative level of knowledge for each of those words.
 You should plan your study time around the pyramid.
 [Cisco Exam Pyramid](https://github.com/rikosintie/DevNetAssoc/blob/main/chapter1/Cisco-Exam-Pyramid.png)